frederic-perez/AmE-dictionary/data/dictionary.md

 __vassal__ _n_ :two::hammer:
 __vast__ _adj_ _A vast number._
 __vastly__ _adv_ :two::hammer:
-__vat__ _n_ :four: A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._ _A large vat of water._
+__vat__ _n_ :five: __1__ A large vessel, such as a tub, cistern, or barrel, used to hold or store liquids. _A large vat of water._ _Wine vats._ __2__ A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vatic__ _adj_ Of or characteristic of a prophet; oracular.
 __vaudeville__ _n_ :two::pencil2::hammer:
 __vaulted__ _adj_ _Vaulted ceilings._